The Right to Be Happy: Themes

 A Christmas Carol was introduced as a Christmas-themed story during its initial publication.
 The story's events unfold on Christmas Eve and Christmas Day, embodying the true spirit of generosity and compassion associated with Christmas.
 Yet, a profound moral lesson lies beneath the surface of this seemingly straightforward yuletide narrative.
-Scholars, over generations, have dissected the themes and significance of this novella, reaching a consensus that its core theme revolves around the transformation of its main character, Scrooge.
+The story revolves around the transformation of its main character, Scrooge.
 Dickens introduced Scrooge by having him appear as "a two-dimensional figure, a cold-hearted, selfish old man isolated from everyone around him.
 All of these details of Scrooge's past rescue him from being merely the stage villain of the opening pages and show him to possess an emotional depth, a regret for lost opportunities."
-Thus, at its core, "A Christmas Carol" is a Christian morality tale serving as a reminder that even the most hardened hearts can be softened and redeemed to embrace compassion and find redemption.
-Arguably this is the biggest theme both in the novella and the movie.
+At its core, "A Christmas Carol" is a Christian morality tale serving as a reminder that even the most hardened hearts can be softened and redeemed to embrace compassion and find redemption.